Daniele Polencic

 The ClusterIP Service is a Headless Service with some extra features:

-So you could ignore kube-proxy all together and always use the list of endpoints collected by the Headless Service to load balance requests client-side.
+You could ignore kube-proxy and always use the list of endpoints collected by the Headless Service to load balance requests from the client side.

 But can you imagine adding that logic to all apps deployed in the cluster?